Flexberry/flexberry.github.io/pages/products/flexberry-ember/components/fe_lookup-component.en.md

 ### LookUp-mode auto-completion (autocomplete)

-Autocompletion.-e allows keyboard entry of the value and subsequent selection of the proposed options.
+Autocomplete in LookUp-e allows keyboard entry of the value and subsequent selection of the proposed options.

 To translate the LookUp mode to completion, you need to add a property `autocomplete`: